hana3d/blender2u/README.md

 Collection of Blender Add-ons made by Real2U.

+## Analytics
+Saves some user data for future analysis.

 ## Auto Scale
 Scale all selected objects so that the combination of them has a total height or length equal to the value inputed by the user.